-These findings are a call to action for adults who want to ensure the overall well-being of LGBTQ young people.
-The conference provides a comprehensive opportunity for youth-serving professionals to build awareness and cultural competency, learn current and emerging best practices and gather resources from leading experts and national organizations in the field.
-The conference is strongly committed to an intersectional approach in all conversations, workshops and keynotes.
+These data are a call to action for adults who strive to ensure the overall well-being of LGBTQ+ young people.
+Time to THRIVE provides a comprehensive opportunity for youth-serving professionals to build awareness and cultural humility, learn current and emerging best practices and gather resources from leading experts and national organizations in the field.
+The conference is strongly committed to an intersectional approach in all conversations, workshops, and keynotes.